By: J.A. Caldwell

 Suggested Loctite: Loctite Blue

-Hammer - A hammer is not used on bike repairs or maintenance very often.
+A hammer is not used on bike repairs or maintenance very often.
 However, sometimes a love tap is needed every now and then.
 Try to have both a metal and hard rubber hammer available.
 Better yet get the suggested two sided hammer.

 Suggested Hammer: American made Park Tool HMR-4

-Hex/Allen Wrenches – There are several different ways to attack Hex Wrenches.
-They play a integral part in bicycle maintenance and repair.
+There are several different ways to attack Hex Wrenches.
+They play an integral part in bicycle maintenance and repair.
 I have Hex Wrenches in several different form factors depending on what I’m working on.
 First I have 2 of the tried and true Park 3 way Hex Wrenches.
 They are quick and easy to use but don’t always fit in all locations.
 I also have a full set of P-handle Hex Wrenches (often called “T-handle” except by Park) that allow me to get more places and are more comfortable to use than standard L-shaped Hex Wrenches.
 Another form factor I have for Hex Wrenches is my trusty fold up version.
-Fold up sets of Hex Wrenches usually have all the sizes you may need except the largest sizes.
+Fold up sets of Hex Wrenches usually, have all the sizes you may need except the largest sizes.

 Suggested 3 Way Hex Wrenches: American made Park Tool AWS-1 and AWS-3